 Long Beach | Los Angeles| Orange County Spousal Support | Alimony

-Spousal support, often known as alimony, consists of two components.
-They are the payment amount and the duration of the courts ability to award support.
+Spousal Support, often known as alimony, consists of two components.
+They are the payment amount and the duration of the court’s ability to award support.

 Duration of Spousal Support

-There is a rebuttable presumption that the courts jurisdiction to award spousal support shall continue for half the length of the marriage for a marriage that lasted less than ten years from the date of marriage to the date of separation.
-For marriages of ten years or more the court’s jurisdiction to award or modify alimony continues until the death of one of the parties, the supporting party remarries, or the parties stipulate to ending the court’s jurisdiction to award support.
+There is a rebuttable presumption that the court’s jurisdiction to award spousal support shall continue for half the length of the marriage for a marriage that lasted less than ten years from the date of marriage to the date of separation.
+For marriages of ten years or more the court’s jurisdiction to award or modify alimony continues until the death of one of the parties, the supported party remarries, or the parties stipulate to ending the court’s jurisdiction to award support.